-(e) Income taxes and deferred income taxes
+(f) Income taxes and deferred income taxes

 Amounts in the consolidated financial statements related to income taxes are calculated using the principles of Accounting Standards Codification ("ASC") 740 and Accounting Standards Updates ("ASU") 2013-11 "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists".
 ASC 740 requires recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements or tax returns.
-Under this method, deferred tax assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
+Under this method, deferred tax assets and liabilities are determined based on the temporary differences between the financial reporting bases and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 Future tax benefits, such as net operating loss carry forwards, are recognized as deferred tax assets.
 Recognized deferred tax assets are reduced by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

 The Company complies with ASC 740 for uncertainty in income taxes recognized in financial statements.
 ASC 740 prescribes a recognition threshold and measurement attributes for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 The Company's accounting policy is to treat interest and penalties as components of income taxes.
-The income tax returns of some of the Company's subsidiaries through the fiscal year ended March 31, 2022 have been assessed by the tax authorities.
-The tax returns of the Company's PRC subsidiaries for 2022, 2021 and 2020 are subject to examination by the PRC taxing authorities.
+The income tax returns of some of the Company's subsidiaries through the fiscal year ended March 31, 2023 are under review by the tax authorities.
+The tax returns of the Company's PRC subsidiaries for 2023 are subject to examination by the PRC taxing authorities.

-(f) Intangible assets
+(g) Intangible assets